-SO42 The received quotations should all be opened at the same time on the specified opening date.
+SO42 For manual quotes, the received quotations should all be opened at the same time on the specified opening date.
 It is best practice for two officers to open the quotations together.
 The quotations must be recorded on the quotation opening form.
 The quotation opening form is available on the Procurement pages of Forestnet.
 The form should be signed by both members of staff who have opened the quotations and must be retained as per the Council's retention policy.
+Where the Electronic Procurement System is being used the service or business unit shall operate in accordance with the Electronic Procurement System.